-To improve drug supply security and reduce the risk of having an illegitimate product enter the supply chain, the Drug Supply Chain Security Act (DSCSA) became law in 2013.
+The Drug Supply Chain Security Act (DSCSA) became law in 2013 to improve drug supply security and reduce the risk of an illegitimate product entering the healthcare supply chain within the United States.
 The DSCSA provides the Food and Drug Administration (FDA) with greater authority for regulating and tracking compounded drugs.

 The main goal of this law is to keep patients safe from harmful drugs, which include counterfeit medicine.
 This includes the requirements for product tracing at the package level, affecting stops along the drug lifecycle.

-Although enacted in 2013, full DSCSA implementation was set to occur in November 2023.
+Although it was enacted in 2013, full DSCSA implementation was set to occur in November 2023.
 In August of 2023, however, the FDA announced “a 1-year stabilization period to accommodate additional time” needed by pharmaceutical supply chain stakeholders.
+Since then, the deadline has been pushed even further with an additional year into 2025.

-With a new deadline set to November 27th, 2024, manufacturers, wholesale distributors, dispensers, and repackagers are preparing for process and tracking changes.
+With new deadlines set for 2025, manufacturers, wholesale distributors, dispensers, and repackagers are preparing for process and tracking changes.

 What Is the Drug Supply Chain Security Act (DSCSA)?